Rangers without Morelos for derby visit of Celtic

-Alfredo Morelos: Rangers striker out for 'next couple of weeks' and doubt for Europa League quarter-final
+Alfredo Morelos: Rangers striker out of Old Firm derby and set to miss Europa League quarter-final

 Last updated on .From the section Rangers

-Rangers striker Alfredo Morelos will miss Sunday's derby with Celtic and is a doubt for both legs of the Europa League quarter-final with Braga.
+Rangers will be without Alfredo Morelos for Sunday's derby with Celtic and the striker is set to miss both legs of the Europa League quarter-final with Braga.

 The 25-year-old was sent home from international duty with Colombia because of a thigh injury.

-"Unfortunately for all of us he won't be with us on Sunday, we won't have him back in the next couple of weeks," said manager Giovanni van Bronckhorst.
+"Unfortunately, he won't be with us on Sunday, we won't have him back in the next couple of weeks that's for sure," said manager Giovanni van Bronckhorst.

 Rangers visit Braga next Thursday and play the return leg a week later.